PoisotLab/MetawebTransferLearning/outline.md

 values of those of their 3 closest neighbours (based on the cophenetic matrix of the entire tree).
 This ensures that shared species are at the same position in both latent subspaces.
+**Potentially controversial - went present tense here**

 *Transferring the knowledge:*
-Through the process of inferring the latent traits of the Canadian mammals we are also recreating/inferring the left and right subspaces for Canada.
-**Potential for a linking statement here**
-Using a random dot product graph (RDPG), we multiply the inferred left and right Canadian subspaces at a given threshold to predict the Canadian metaweb.
+Through the process of inferring the latent traits of the Canadian mammals we are also recreating/inferring the left and right subspaces for the Canadian community.
+Leveraging the predictive potential from *t-SVD* subspaces as well as a random dot product graph (RDPG), we multiply the inferred left and right Canadian subspaces at a given threshold to predict the mammalian Canadian metaweb (see the extended methods for a more comprehensive breakdown of the methods).

 *The outcomes:*
-**I do think this can be a one-liner we throw in with the previous section?**
+**I do think this can be a one-liner we throw in with the previous/next section?**

 > Figure 2: A: Possibly ROC, B: Body mass, C: omnivory (unless we have this
 > as panels in fig 1)

-*The validity:*
+*The validity of the knowledge:*
-At face value this technique is shown to preform excellently (ref to ROC?) it does raise the question of validation techniques with regards to biological plausibility.
+At face value this technique is shown to preform excellently (fig 2) it does raise the question of validation techniques with regards to biological plausibility.
 In the absence of empirical data to use as a test/validation dataset we need to turn to ecological concepts as a means